Small Business Grants for VeteransUpdated: July 12, 2022

 Nearly 6% of American businesses are veteran-owned, according to the 2020 Annual Business Survey, released in Oct.
 2021.

 Some service members leave military service knowing they want to start a business but need some kind of funding, such as business loans or Small Business Administration grants.
 Others may not realize they want to start a business until much later.

 Either way, there are grants and programs available for those who wish to become small business owners after their military careers.

-Remember, grants are essentially “free money” but the grant program itself may have strict requirements and regulations for how such funds may be used.
-Always read the full description of the grant, its intended awardees, and other fine print-type information before you apply.
+While grants are essentially “free money,” the grant programs may have strict requirements and regulations for how the funds may be used.
+Always read the full description of a grant, its intended awardees and other fine print before you apply.